The Explainers Versus the Secrets of Science

 As it unfolded in the media, the story of the pandemic was initially that of a nonevent.
 On January 31, Vox ran a supposedly comprehensive “explainer” about the coronavirus.
 There was no need for Americans to wear protective face masks, Vox said, and “really no reason to worry.”
 On Twitter, Vox was still more blunt: “Is this going to be a deadly pandemic?
 No.” The hectoring tone and sham certitude are Vox specialties.
 But Vox wasn’t alone in dismissing the virus.
 USA Today, the Washington Post, Canada’s National Post, and many other outlets treated the Wuhan virus (as it was then known) less as a matter of objective concern than an instance of mass hysteria.

-The City Journal argues the media’s main error was depending on politicized science.
+The City-Journal argues that the media’s main error was depending on politicized science.
 “Their cardinal error, in almost every case, was to rely on the WHO, an organization at best egregiously mistaken and at worst politically compromised, carrying water for the Chinese Communist Party and President Xi Jinping.”
 But reliance on a poisoned source was only part of the reason the Explainers failed.
-‘Scientific papers’ authored by institutions besides WHO were also wildly wrong.
+“Scientific papers” authored by institutions besides WHO were also wildly wrong.

 Dr. Anthony Fauci—and this is not meant as criticism—has epitomized the public-health diagnostic process with multiple, incorrect, early pronouncements … Dr. Fauci now espouses the opposite of each of his earlier statements, but there is nothing wrong with that.
 As economist John Maynard Keynes purportedly said, “When the facts change, I change my mind—what do you do, sir?”